 This winter, 97 children have died from the flu in the United States and the number of hospitalizations reported to the Centers for Disease Control and Prevention (CDC) has surpassed its previous high.

-Out of every 10,000 Americans, 7.5 of them have suffered flu symptoms bad enough to be hospitalized, the agency estimates.
+Out of every 10,000 Americans, 7.5 of them have suffered flu symptoms bad enough to be hospitalized,

 A drug that could fight the flu within hours could go a long way toward preventing such outbreaks in future years.

-The flu vaccine is the main defense, but this year’s vaccine only reduced Americans’ risk of having to visit a doctor regarding flu symptoms by 36 percent, according to the CDC.
+The flu vaccine is the main defense, but this year’s vaccine only reduced Americans’ risk of having to visit a doctor regarding flu symptoms by 36 percent,

 And given that a new cocktail has to be crafted each year, having a faster second line of defense that could work year after year no matter how the flu virus changes, could reduce both the spread and costs of the virus.